h3abionet/h3agwas/Readme_AWS_Batch.md

 ## 3. Create an additonal Nextflow configuration file

 It will look something like this.
-I'll call this `aws.config` for the example but you can name it what ever you want.
+I'll call this `aws.config` for the example but you can name it what ever you want. <b>Please note that the `accessKey` and `secretKey` must be valid for the account and region in which you created the environment and queue</b>.
+Also if you are using an IAM user the IAM user must have permission to run Batch jobs.

 ```